rednafi/08c26ea4-dd80-485f-ae87-455f19a9966d/README.md

 }' | jq
 ```

-Here we're updating the pipeline configuration to keep only the `Run` stage and remove the
+This modifies the pipeline configuration, removing all but the `Run` stage:
-other two.
-This returns:

 ```json
 {